HumanCellAtlas/data-portal-content/content/contribute/overview/analysis-tools-registry/analysis-tools-registry.md

     - Content may be truncated, e.g. to 150 characters, on summary listing page; the full description will appear in details page.
     - Example 2-3 sentence description: STREAM is an interactive computational pipeline for reconstructing complex cellular developmental trajectories from sc-qPCR, scRNA-seq or scATAC-seq data.

-### Optional fields for methods and visualizations
+### Optional Fields for Methods and Visualizations
 - Build badge URL
     - Packages should execute automated tests upon every push to their default branch (e.g. master) on GitHub using a continuous integration service.
 Such services include [Travis CI](https://docs.travis-ci.com/user/tutorial/) or [Circle CI](https://circleci.com/docs/2.0/first-steps/), which report whether the package build passes its own tests.
     - Example Build badge URL: https\://travis-ci.org/pinellolab/STREAM.svg